2025 Term 4 registrations are now open!

 Clive’s journey in music began at the tender age of 7, marking the start of a lifelong passion.
 His involvement in his school band not only nurtured his love for music but also revealed his leadership potential.
 As he progressed through his academic years, Clive took on increasingly significant roles, serving as the Student Conductor during his secondary school years and then as Vice-President of the band in junior college.
 These early experiences were instrumental in shaping his ability to lead and inspire fellow musicians, setting a solid foundation for his future endeavors in the field of music.

 In the professional arena, Clive embarked on a distinguished 7.5-year career as a military musician with the Singapore Armed Forces Central Band.
-This period was pivotal in his development as a musician, where he attained a diploma in French Horn performance from the Associated Board of the Royal Schools of Music.
+This period was pivotal in his development as a musician, where he attained a Diploma in French Horn Performance from the Associated Board of the Royal Schools of Music.
 During this time, Clive also demonstrated exceptional organizational skills, taking on the role of Events Manager for the Armed Forces Bands.
 In this capacity, he successfully orchestrated numerous high-profile concerts and productions, displaying a unique blend of artistic and managerial expertise.

-Transitioning to the field of education, Clive assumed the role of band director for CHIJ St. Theresa's Convent and Bedok South Secondary School.
+Transitioning to the field of education, Clive assumed the role of Band Director for CHIJ St. Theresa’s Convent and Bedok South Secondary School.
 In these roles, he dedicates himself to mentoring young musicians, focusing on developing their technical skills while instilling a profound appreciation for the art of music.
 His efforts have led to significant achievements, with his bands attaining recognition at the Singapore Youth Festival Arts Presentations.
-Complementing his musical career, Clive incorporates his skills in design and photography, showcasing a versatile and integrated approach to his work.
-His academic pursuits further reflect this multidisciplinary inclination.
-Already holding a Masters in Technopreneurship and Innovation from Nanyang Technological University, Clive is now pursuing a second Masters in Arts and Cultural Entrepreneurship at the National University of Singapore as a study award recipient.